johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 #### Priestly mediation ####

-Priestly mediation involves *speaking with God, on behalf of human beings*, based upon a purity of heart and faithfulness of life that is able to offer effective intercession on behalf of others.[^cf39]
+Priestly mediation involves *speaking with God, on behalf of human beings*, based upon a purity of heart and faithfulness of life that is able to offer effective intercession on behalf of others.[^cf38]

--	Faithfully modelling, advocating and encouraging the vital mediatory work of *intercessory prayer*, sharing the intercession of the Holy Spirit.[^cf40]
+-	Faithfully modelling, advocating and encouraging the vital mediatory work of *intercessory prayer*, sharing the intercession of the Holy Spirit.[^cf39]

-- 	Facilitating, with others, a fulfilment of the Messianic Community's calling to be *a house of prayer for all nations*.[^cf41]
+- 	Facilitating, with others, a fulfilment of the Messianic Community's calling to be *a house of prayer for all nations*.[^cf40]

 #### Prophetic mediation ####

 Prophetic mediation involves *speaking with human beings, on behalf of God*, based upon a particular capacity and responsibility for *hearing what the Spirit is saying to the Messianic Community*.

-- 	Providing discernment, direction and insight---when messianic communities are embracing the challenges and responsibilities of particular contexts and historical events;
+- 	Providing discernment, direction and insight—when messianic communities are embracing the challenges and responsibilities of particular contexts and historical events;

-- 	Providing exhortation, clarification and even rebuke---when messianic communities are failing in their vocational calling to serve God's purposes.
+- 	Providing exhortation, clarification and even rebuke—when messianic communities are failing in their vocational calling to serve God's purposes.

 ### God's heartbeat ###

-The prophetic role may also be referred to as *hearing God's heartbeat*.[^cf42] This idea communicates the spiritual intimacy that enables prophets to:
+The prophetic role may also be referred to as *hearing God's heartbeat*.[^cf41] This idea communicates the spiritual intimacy that enables prophets to:

 -	Walk sufficiently closely with God to discern the thoughts, feelings and intentions upon his heart;

 -	Share in the intercessory ministry of the Spirit;

--	Discern and share God's *kairos[^cf43]* word for a particular context.
+-	Discern and share God's *kairos[^cf42]* word for a particular context.

 Note
 : 	*Those gifted to walk prophetically with God are often sensitive personalities and may well be poets, artists, writers, visionaries or other kinds of  imaginative, inventive or creative individuals*.